RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

-        At any time, agents can expand their territory into multiple cities or countied.
+        At any time, agents can expand their territory into multiple cities or counties.
 Restrictions do apply.

         Agents can choose to subscribe to multiple cities.
 Each city is assigned a cost based on its size and population density.
+Any pricing can be purchased with any major credit card.

         Our consultants are on stand-by to discuss any questions you might have.